Reshmi-Ruksala/BeWell-/README.md

-📚 BeWell+ – Wellness Tracking Mobile Application
+# 📚 BeWell+ – Wellness Tracking Mobile Application

-BeWell+ is a modern wellness tracking mobile application designed to help users build healthy habits and maintain a balanced lifestyle.
+**BeWell+** is a beautifully crafted wellness tracking mobile app designed to help users build healthy habits and maintain a balanced lifestyle.
-It includes daily habit tracking, water intake monitoring, and gym routine logging — all wrapped in a clean and motivating UI.
+With powerful daily tracking features and a smooth, modern interface, BeWell+ makes staying consistent feel effortless.

+---

-🚀 Features
+## 🚀 Features

-💧 Water Intake Tracker – Log and monitor your daily hydration goals.
-📅 Daily Habit Tracking – Build consistency with habits that matter to you.
+💧 **Water Intake Tracker**
+Track your daily hydration goals and stay refreshed throughout the day.

+📅 **Daily Habit Tracking**
+Create habits, stay consistent, and celebrate your progress visually.

+🏋️‍♂️ **Gym Routine Logging**
-🏋️‍♂️ Gym Routine Logging – Record workouts and track your fitness progress.
+Record workouts, monitor progress, and keep your fitness journey organized.

-🌓 Dark & Light Mode – Comfortable UI for any time of the day.
+🌓 **Dark & Light Mode**
+Comfortable reading and tracking no matter the time of day.

-🎯 Progress Overview – Visual insights to help you stay on track.
-📝 Local Data Storage – Uses Shared Preferences to store user data efficiently.
+🎯 **Progress Overview**
+Beautiful insights and summaries to keep you motivated and aligned with your goals.

+📝 **Local Data Storage**
+All data stored using **Shared Preferences** for seamless, lightweight performance.

+---

-🛠️ Tech Stack
+## 🛠️ Tech Stack

-Frontend / Mobile: Kotlin (Android)
+- **Frontend / Mobile:** Kotlin (Android)
+- **Architecture:** MVVM (ViewModel + LiveData)
-Data Storage: Shared Preferences
+- **Local Storage:** Shared Preferences
-State Management: ViewModel + LiveData (if used)
-UI: Material Design Components
+- **UI Design:** Material Design 3 Components
-Version Control: Git + GitHub
+- **Version Control:** Git + GitHub

+---

+## 💡 About BeWell+
+BeWell+ focuses on simplicity, motivation, and daily progress.
+Whether you're hydrating more, building habits, or tracking workouts — BeWell+ helps you stay accountable in the most intuitive way.

+---

+## 📸 Screenshots
+_Add your UI screens here once ready._

+---

+## 📄 License
+This project is developed for educational and personal portfolio purposes.